 Get Started Early

-Consider starting your research as early as 24 months before your program begins.
-Remember, some documents may need to be mailed physically.
-Also, ensure you account for the multiple weeks many institutions take to process incoming student applications.
+Consider starting to research as early as 24 months before you’d like to begin your study program.
+Remember, some documents may need to be mailed physically to an institution or the Canadian government.
+It’s also good to keep in mind that many institutions take multiple weeks, even months, to process student applications.

-To start learning about what studying abroad is like, talk with people who have worked or studied in Canada.
+To learn about what studying abroad is like, talk with people who have worked or studied in Canada.
 Ask about their experiences, and what they wish they knew before arriving.

 Did you know: Lots of international students forget to add their English language proficiency test scores to applications.
 This can lead to application rejection.
 Don’t let that happen to you!
 Include your score on every program application.